simon-says-test/training-express-api-sql/README.md

 This project is purely for us as a training aid and by no means represents best practice for a production application.

+There are a number of outstanding issues, mostly to be left outstanding as an exercise for trainees.

 ### Built With

 - [Node](https://nodejs.org/)